N. T. Rama Rao Jr.: In the media

-Rao is popularly referred to as Young Tiger and also "Man of Masses" in Telugu cinema and media.
+N. T. Rama Rao Jr. is popularly referred to as Young Tiger and later Man of Masses in Telugu cinema and media.
 Due to his popularity, Rao became the sixth most searched South Indian actor on Google, in 2022.
 He became the fourth most tweeted-about South Indian actor in 2020.
 In 2021, he became the fifth most tweeted-about actor on the same list.
 Rao stood at the 14th place on Forbes Indias most influential stars on Instagram in South cinema for the year 2021.

-A research study conducted in 2023 by Indian Institute of Human Brands (IIHB) stated that Rao was the second"most respected" in Telugu cinema.
+A research study conducted in 2023 by Indian Institute of Human Brands (IIHB) stated that Rao was the second "most respected" in Telugu cinema.
 In the Hyderabad Times Most Desirable Men list, he was placed 12th in 2013, 2nd in 2015, 5th in 2016, 9th in 2017, 19th in 2019 and 3rd in 2020.

 Political stint and accident

-Rao was one of the campaigners for the Telugu Desam Party, for the 2009 Indian general election from April to May 2009 in Andhra Pradesh.
+N. T. Rama Rao Jr. was one of the campaigners for the Telugu Desam Party, for the 2009 Indian general election from April to May 2009 in Andhra Pradesh.
 On 26 March 2009, after electioneering, en route to Hyderabad, the SUV in which he was a passenger, was struck head-on with another vehicle, at Suryapet.
 He and his companions were thrown out of the SUV and suffered injuries.
 He was treated at Krishna Institute of Medical Sciences, in Secunderabad, where he recuperated well.

 Philanthropy

-In 2009, NTR donated ₹20 lakhs to the Chief Minister's Relief Fund to aid flood victims in Andhra Pradesh.
+In 2009, N. T. Rama Rao Jr. donated ₹20 lakhs to the Chief Minister's Relief Fund to aid flood victims in Andhra Pradesh.
 During the audio function of Baadshah in 2013, a fan died due to a stampede and NTR extended his support by donating ₹5 Lakhs to the family of the deceased.
 Additionally, he pledged to take care of the family following the sudden loss.

-In 2014, NTR announced a donation of ₹20 lakhs to the Chief Minister's Relief Fund to support those affected by Cyclone Hudhud in Andhra Pradesh.
+In 2014, he announced a donation of ₹20 lakhs to the Chief Minister's Relief Fund to support those affected by Cyclone Hudhud in Andhra Pradesh.